 Tall buttercup is a European species that has spread throughout North America, typically found in pastures and meadows and sometimes woodlands and coastal areas.
 Unlike the low-growing creeping buttercup, tall buttercup does not spread by stolons, just by seed, and is upright not creeping.

 Tall buttercup is not on the Washington State Noxious Weed List.
 However, in King County, Washington this non-native invasive buttercup species is classified as a Weed of Concern.
-The King County Noxious Weed Control Board recommends the prevention of spread of this species to uninfested areas and its control in protected wilderness areas, natural lands that are being restored to native vegetation, and in pastures that are being grazed.
+For more information on noxious weed regulations and definitions, see Noxious weed lists and laws.

 Tall buttercup is an upright, perennial broadleaf plant that grows from a cluster of fibrous roots.
 Stems are 1 to 3 feet tall, hairy, hollow, leafy below and branched above.
 Each root crown typically has several stems in a cluster.
 Flowers have 5 to 7 glossy yellow petals, are about 1 inch wide, and grow on long stalks.